 and Kevin J. Miyazaki

-The exhibition will be accompanied by a catalogue where the photographs will be contextualized in essays by celebrated Wisconsin historian John Gurda and MOWA Associate Curator of Contemporary Art J
+The exhibition is accompanied by a catalogue where the photographs are contextualized in essays by celebrated Wisconsin historian John Gurda and MOWA Associate Curator of Contemporary Art J

 Tyler Friedman.
 The uniqueness of the Dells